Vaccination against COVID-19

-Should people with allergies say no to vaccination due to the risk of allergic reactions?
+Should people with allergies turn down vaccination due to the risk of allergic reactions?

 People with allergies can generally be vaccinated, unless they have a known allergy to the vaccine’s active substance or one or more of its adjuvants (“helping agents”).
-If so, they should avoid COVID-19 vaccination.
-Persons who have previously experienced an allergic reaction after vaccination or injection with a medicine should be evaluated by a doctor before vaccination as they have a higher risk of allergic reactions.
+If you know that you are allergic to something, your doctor can help you decide if you should have the vaccine.

 Does the vaccine impair fertility?

 There is no indication that fertility is affected by COVID-19 vaccination.
 Animal studies were undertaken for some of the vaccines.
 These studies showed that there were no vaccine-related effects, neither on the female animals’ fertility and pregnancy nor on the foetus’ development before or after birth.
 Read the summaries of product characteristics of the individual vaccines for further details.

 Can people with a weakened immune system be vaccinated?

 Yes, but the protection will be lower for some people with a weakened immune system.
 That is why the Danish Health Authority recommends a third dose for people with a weakened immune system.
 See the guidelines from the Danish Health Authority.